-To facilitate student mobility, students may be permitted to satisfy the requirements of their year, in whole or in part, by study abroad under an approved ERASMUS exchange or other exchange programme approved by the Vice-President for Global Relations with the assessment at the host university counting as part of the student's academic record in College.
-More information on the options and requirements for Erasmus/Study Abroad will be made available later in the year.
+To facilitate student mobility, students may be permitted to satisfy the requirements of their year, in whole or in part, by study abroad under an approved ERASMUS exchange or other exchange programme approved by the Vice-President for Global Engagement with the assessment at the host university counting as part of the student's academic record in College.
+Information on the options and requirements for Erasmus/Study Abroad will be made available later in the year in a separate Erasmus JH Social Policy Handbook.